Faculty

 SC Johnson Graduate School of Management, Cornell University

-Dr. Stephen Sauer’s research and teaching focus on leadership, team processes, entrepreneurship and status and diversity in management.
-His work has been published in a number of academic journals, including Leadership Quarterly, Organization Science, Journal of Applied Psychology and Human Resource Management.
+Dr. Stephen Sauer’s research and teaching focus on leadership, team processes, entrepreneurship, and status and diversity in management.
+His work has been published in several academic journals, including Leadership Quarterly, Organization Science, Journal of Applied Psychology and Human Resource Management.
 His research has also been featured in a variety of mainstream media outlets, including The Wall Street Journal, Harvard Business Review, Forbes and USA Today.

 Sauer’s teaching experience includes courses in leadership, strategy, negotiations and organizational behavior at the undergraduate and graduate levels.
-He has extensive experience leading executive education workshops and seminars for a number of major corporations.
-He is also an entrepreneur in residence at Cornell’s Center for Regional Economic Advancement and Rev: Ithaca Startup Works and is a member of the teaching team for the NSF Innovation Corps national program.
+He has extensive experience leading executive education workshops and seminars for several major corporations.
+He is also an entrepreneur in residence at Cornell’s Center for Regional Economic Advancement and Rev: Ithaca Startup Works, and a member of the teaching team for the NSF Innovation Corps national program.

-Sauer graduated with a doctorate in management and organizational behavior from Cornell University, where he also earned an MBA and a master’s in business and policy administration.
+Sauer graduated with a doctorate in management and organizational behavior from Cornell University, where he also earned a Master of Business Administration degree and a master’s degree in business and policy administration.
 He also holds a bachelor’s degree in aeronautical engineering from Rensselaer Polytechnic Institute.
-Prior to embarking on an academic career, he worked as an organizational change consultant and plant manager, after serving for seven years as an armored cavalry officer in the US Army.
+Prior to embarking on an academic career, he worked as an organizational change consultant and plant manager, after serving for seven years as an armored cavalry officer in the U.S. Army.

 Karen A. Scott, MS, HRD